EricNiyo73/alx-low_level_programming/0x08-recursion/README.md

 file 3: Write a function that returns the factorial of a given number,use Prototype: int factorial(int n); and If n is lower than 0, the function should return -1 to indicate an error.

+file 4: Write a function that returns the value of x raised to the power of y,and use prototype called int _pow_recursion(int x, int y); and If y is lower than 0, the function should return -1